Wrapping up my “Birds of Prey” fanfiction! Batgirl versus O-Ren Ishii! Black Canary and Sonya Blade versus Scorpion! And what’s that about a bomb?

 For a moment, both combatants stood motionless, the weight of the moment falling upon them.
 O-Ren broke the silence.

 “A twist and I spill your intestines to the floor,” she said.
 “You will die in minutes without immediate aid.
-Or, I can pull the sword straight out and spare you a slow death.”
+Or I can pull the sword straight out and spare you a slow death.”

 “Third option,” Batgirl said through clenched teeth.

-Batgirl then backed away from the assassin, whose sword protruded from her stomach.
+The skewered vigilante stumbled away from the assassin, whose sword protruded from her stomach.

 Batgirl glared at O-Ren.
 “What did you do?”

-With a smile, O-Ren moved around the corner of a rail car and out of sight.
+With a smile, O-Ren moved around the corner of a railcar and out of sight.
 Batgirl took a step to follow, but the pain from the sword still in her torso stopped her.

 The vigilante ground her teeth as she took hold of the ninja-to’s hilt, preparing to draw it out.

+Scorpion’s flames burst from the ground at her feet, catching part of her in the blast.
 Her boots took the worst of the fire, partially melting from the heat.
 Her straight blonde hair frizzed.

 Canary hit the ground hard.
 She immediately rolled, ensuring the flames didn’t light her up.